 We do not approve data analysis internships that use Excel and other such tools.

-The internship will involve learning new skills to assist in the creation of a new or improved product for the organization.
+The internship will involve honing/applying HCI skills and learning new skills to assist in the creation of a new or improved product for the organization.
 This work can be done individually or on a team, but your application must include your specific role within the project.
-You should gain experience in a HCI process that may include:
+You should apply and gain further experience in a HCI process that may include:

 - Planning or Defining using methods such as Primary or Secondary Research, Interviews, Contextual Inquiry